pentops/j5/README.md

 J5 does not support all proto structures, so .proto files must be structured according to the rigid rules of J5, including annotations.

+J5 files follow the style guide defined in [docs/style.md](docs/style.md) and can be checked and formatted using `j5 j5s fmt` and `j5 j5s lint`.

 ### Descriptions